Canning blackberries allows you to take a short-season fruit and preserves it for year-round use, no freezer required.

 The thing about canning blackberries at home is you get to choose how much sugar you use, and season them however you choose.
 The Ball Book of Canning and Preserving has a recipe for canned blackberries seasoned with blackberry brandy.
 Talk about making a warming winter preserve!

-The “sacrificial” juice blackberries still have plenty of flavor, but if you cook them longer than 2 minutes they’ll release too much pectin into the juice.
-That means they can be reused in other cooking.
+The “sacrificial” juice blackberries still have plenty of flavor, which means they can be reused in other cooking.
+But if you cook them longer than 2 minutes they’ll release too much pectin into the juice.

 The remaining strained blackberries can be reused to make blackberry jam, or saved for topping ice cream or yogurt later.
 For each pint of canned blackberries, you need a total of 3 cups of blackberries, two to fill the jar and one to make blackberry juice for the canning syrup.